Kattappana: Politics

 The major political parties active in Kattappana are Indian National Congress (INC), Communist Party of India (Marxist) (CPI(M)), Bharatiya Janata Party (BJP) and Kerala Congress.
 Active trade union are Indian National Trade Union Congress (INTUC) and Centre of Indian Trade Unions (CITU).

-The current member of legislative assembly (MLA) from Idukki is Roshy Augustine.
+The current member of legislative assembly (MLA) from Idukki is Roy K. Paulose.
 He has been the member of legislative assembly of Kerala representing Kattappana town forming a part of Idukki constituency since 2001.

 The current member of parliament (MP) from Idukki is Dean Kuriakose.
 He was elected to the Parliament in 2019.

 Demographics

 As of the 2011 Census, Kattappana had a population of 42,646, with 21,159 males and 21,487 females.
 Kattappana has an area of 52.77 km2 with 13,180 families residing in it.
 Kattappana had an average literacy of 95.25%, higher than the state average of 94%.

 People migrated to Kattappana mainly during the 1950s from Central Travancore.
 The migrations were mainly from Palai, Thodupuzha, Muvattupuzha, Changanassery and Kanjirapally taluks of the undivided Kottayam district and Pathanamthitta.
 Descendants of earlier inhabitants, the tribals of the forest, can still be seen.
 The Mannan tribe is now concentrated around Kovilmala, near Kanchiyar.